bevy-cheatbook/bevy-cheatbook/src/patterns/manual-event-clear.md

 # Manual Event Clearing

-[Click here to download a full example file with the code from this page.][cbexample::manual-event-clear]

----

 The [event][cb::event] queue needs to be cleared periodically, so that it does not grow indefinitely and waste unbounded memory.